Using Tractor Test Data for Selecting Farm Tractors

 The test reports published by NTTL can be extremely useful for selecting tractors or for comparing the performance of different makes and models of tractors.
-For example, when farmers are in the market for a tractor, the performance data in the test reports can be used to select a tractor that will meet their needs.
-Similarly, these reports can serve as an effective tool for making tractor sales.
+For example, when farmers are in the market for a tractor, the performance data in the NTTL reports can be used to select a tractor that will meet their needs.
+These reports can also serve as an effective tool for making tractor sales.
 Dealership personnel can use the performance data to compare their products to those of their competitors.

-The Nebraska Tractor Test Laboratory is a member of the Organization for Economic Cooperation and Development, along with testing laboratories in 27 other countries.
-The organization recommends that all tractors manufactured in member countries be tested in the country where they are manufactured, following its guidelines.
+The NTTL is a member of the Organization for Economic Cooperation and Development, and it is one of 27 such testing laboratories in the world.
+The organization requires that all tractors manufactured in member countries be tested in the country in which they are manufactured, following its guidelines.
 Based on an established agreement between member countries, test reports approved by OECD are accepted by all participating countries.

 The load applied by the dynamometer follows the operating curve of the engine at full throttle.
 Data collected include torque, rpm, power, and fuel consumption.
-A series of PTO tests are conducted at rated engine speed, standard PTO speed (either 1000 rpm or 540 rpm), engine speed where maximum power is produced, varying load, and maximum torque.
+A series of PTO tests are conducted at rated engine speed, standard PTO speed (either 1,000 rpm or 540 rpm), engine speed where maximum power is produced, varying load, and maximum torque.

 Drawbar tests are also conducted with partial loads at 75 percent and 50 percent of the maximum drawbar load (at rated engine speed).
 These partial-load tests are also conducted at reduced engine speeds (selected by the manufacturer).

-Hydraulic-lift capacity and flow tests are conducted to determine the maximum lift capacity of a hydraulic system through the full lift range.
+Hydraulic lift capacity and flow tests are conducted to determine the maximum lift capacity of a hydraulic system through the full lift range.
 The lift capacity in the report is 90 percent of the maximum load carried through the full lift range.